 After you have set up these initial configuration details, the remainder of the setup for recurring billing is identical to the steps above for one-time purchases.
 You will need to map the item name, price, and quantity, for the item(s) being purchased, and then save the connector.

 Processing One-Time and Recurring Payments with a Form

-> Before processing payments, it is a good idea to run several tests on your Cybersource connector to make sure that everything is set up correctly.
-On the Cybersource side, when you login, make sure you have chosen Test Business Center
+Before processing payments, it is a good idea to run several tests on your CyberSource connector to make sure that everything is set up correctly.
+On the CyberSource side, make sure you log in to the Business Center Test Environment.

-> You will need to generate a test SOAP API key after logging in to the Test Business Center, and use that with your connector when Production Status is set to Test.
+You will need to generate a test SOAP API key after logging in to the Test Business Center, and use that with your connector when Production Status is set to Test.

 If you are running into errors with your connector, make sure that when production mode is set to "Test" you are using API keys from the Test Business Center, and when production mode is set to "Live" you are using API keys from the Live Business Center.

 Form Fields Added by the Connector

 Once you add the CyberSource connector to your timeline, the following form fields will be added as hidden fields to the bottom of your form: